JohnTelford/mkdocs/docs/index.md

 This site is about lowering website development costs.
 It describes developing websites using Iterative Website Development.

-Creating, adding features and functions, and maintaining websites that meet users needs is difficult, complex, time consuming, and expensive.
-Team members support  is a large part of website total lifetime costs.
+Creating, adding features, functions, security and maintaining websites that meet users needs is difficult, complex, time consuming, and expensive.
+Team members support is a large part of total website  lifetime costs.

 > Some times companies may have little interest in how their websites are constructed, as long as they have the features and functionality needed to satisfy their target market.
-The cost of errors, security, remediation's, adding features, and functionality, during the life time of the website, dramatically increases website lifetime costs.
+The cost of defects, security, remediation's, adding features, and functionality, during the life time of the website, dramatically increases website lifetime costs.

 ### What is Iterative Website Development